-As a digital marketing agency – we are often asked about the various PPC ad formats available for our clients.
-We’ve decided to share an overview of the major formats that you can access across Google Ads.
+We’re often asked about the various PPC ad formats available for our clients.
+We’ve decided to share an overview of the major formats that you could be driving results from.

-- What should a headline include? – Your headline is probably the first thing user’s will notice, so it is recommended to include words used in their search.
-If you use three headlines, they will each be up to 30 characters long and separated by a vertical ‘I’ shape.
+- Headline – If you use three headlines, they will each be up to 30 characters long and separated by a vertical ‘I’ shape or symbol.
 Depending on the device (desktop, mobile, tablet), they may appear differently.

-- Description line – Your description line is where you should highlight the most important details about your brand, product or service.
-It’s also the ideal place to include a CTA (call-to-action) to encourage users to complete your desired action.
-For example, if you are selling handbags, your CTA might be something like; “Shop our new collection handbags now.”
+- Description line – Here you should highlight the key details about your brand, product or service.
+It’s the ideal place to include a CTA (call-to-action) to encourage users to complete your desired action, as well as your USP (unique selling point).

-- Ad extensions – Here, you can include relevant information such as location, contact number and any other additional links to your site.
-Your ad extensions are a way of increasing your likelihood of conversions.
-If you’re unsure you can read our blog about different ad extensions.
+- Ad extensions – Things like location, contact number and any other additional links to your site are added here.
+Your ad extensions are a way of increasing conversions and making things easier for you and the user.

 App Download Ads

-If you’re launching a new app or want to drive some extra traffic – app download ads or app engagement ads will likely benefit you.
-It’s a way of promoting your app to the right users and displaying your ad to a wide audience on both tablet and mobile.
+If you’re launching a new app or want to drive some extra traffic – app download ads or app engagement ads are ideal.
+It’s a way of promoting your app to the right users and displaying your ad to a relevant audience on both tablet and mobile.

 Ads typically include up to four individual lines of text that can be up to 25 characters long.
 You also have the option to add more eye-catching features such as images and video snippets.
 To be advertised through Google Ads, your app must be live in Google Play.
 App Store ads will require using Apple Search Ads.